How to Stop Feeling and Believing That You're Not Good Enough

 And though the intentions of each of these people, with the exclusion of the TV, were good ones, they nevertheless had a negative impact on me.
 My well-meaning older brother was perceived by parts of me to be a mean bully.
 My encouraging father was perceived by parts of me to be overbearing and never satisfied with my academic success.
 My 4th grade teacher who was generally my favorite was perceived in those insensitive moments to be an insensitive and uncaring woman.
 And that TV set.
 Oh let's not even go there.
 That television with all the pretty people and pretty lights may have been the worst influence of them all.

 Not feeling good enough is one of the most common thoughts and feelings that people experience.
 It's likely that your story and your reasons for not feeling and believing that you're good enough are in some ways similar to mine and in many ways different from mine (you too have made mistakes, been rejected by people and jobs, been judged by people around you, etc.) but the fact remains that it’s not an accident that you don’t feel good enough.
-Your environment, the people in it, and the way that your brain processed those people and situations created imprints in your brain that impact how you feel and think about yourself until this very day.
+Your environment, relationships, experiences, cultural messages, and the ways your nervous system interpreted those experiences all helped shape the beliefs and emotional patterns you still carry today.

 I have a lot of compassion for how you got to this place and how I got to this place and that's why I’m here writing this article.
 No one deserves to grow up feeling that they aren’t good enough.
 No one deserves to grow up hearing constant messages that reinforce their sense of unworthiness or ‘not enoughness’.
 Yet where many of us find ourselves, given the current achievement- and status-seeking societies we grow up in, is exactly there.